Menlo Security Cloud Security Platform receives FedRAMP® Authorization

-For the 46 percent of users on the Menlo Security Isolation Platform who are using IE11, you are protected from this exploit.
+For the 46 percent of users on the Menlo Security Isolation Platform who are using Internet Explorer (IE) 11, you are protected from this exploit.

 In this real-world scenario, the attacker will be unable to compromise the end-user’s device because our Isolation Core™ executes active content in our cloud and allows only safe visuals to be sent to the end-user.

-Any active threat exists in the cloud, away from the device, resulting in complete safety for users with this vulnerable version of IE.
+Any active threat exists in the cloud, away from the device, resulting in complete safety for users with this vulnerable version of Internet Explorer.